 Every drop counts...

 The demand for water from the Wye is met, in part by the construction of reservoirs in the upper part of the catchments.
 Water is either piped from these reservoirs by gravity to Birmingham or extra flows are released down the river to be abstracted.
-Various abstraction points take water for local use too.
+Various abstraction points take water for local use as well as a Severn Trent abstraction at Lydbrook to supply Gloucester.
 Agricultural use includes irrigation, winter storage reservoirs and other licenced abstractions including water for livestock.